Guide to Calculating the SaaS Magic Number

 Why Does the Magic Number Matter?

-Your magic number matters because it can help you understand how efficient your sales and marketing engines are in a specific time period and can tell you when to invest more or less in those engines.
+Your magic number matters because it can help you determine the efficiency of your sales and marketing engines over a period of time and can tell you when to invest more or less in those engines.

 The easiest example is a magic number of 1.
 If your magic number is 1, that means you’ll pay back the previous quarter’s sales and marketing spend (the denominator of the SaaS magic number equation) from the incremental revenue generated over the next year (the numerator).
 You can look at that efficiency metric in the context of your business and decide whether or not to increase S&M spend.
 But if you’re looking for typical benchmarks, there are 3 thresholds to consider, shown in the image below.